Division of Campus Life

 Explore our Goals and Key Action Steps

-Promote Student Health and Wellbeing
+Promote Student Health and Well-being

-As part of the Charting the Path for Student Success roadmap for the Division of Campus Life, we have committed to strengthening the ways we promote student health and wellbeing.
+As part of the Charting the Path for Student Success roadmap for the Division of Campus Life, we have committed to strengthening the ways we promote student health and well-being.
 With the understanding that everyone plays an integral role in shaping healthy, supportive campus environments, the Division of Campus Life strives to integrate and align efforts across the division, create opportunities for learning with and from leaders in the field, and proactively engage with Brown students to positively impact attitudes and enhance pro-health behaviors.

 By implementing the action steps outlined below, we envision a future where student populations – including first-generation, low-income, and international students – will have improved access to and knowledge of health and wellness services and support resources.
 The division’s systems will be automated, timely, and accurate to ensure precise and comprehensive information is in the hands of students and staff when they need it.